Employment Insurance, Canada Pension Plan, and income tax deductions

 - Get a social insurance number from each employee.

-- Calculate and make appropriate deductions from payroll and ask employees with more than the basic personal tax credit to complete a TD1 form.
+- Calculate and make appropriate deductions from payroll and ask employees with more than the basic personal tax credit to complete the current TD1 forms (found on the CRA website).

 - Regularly remit employee payroll deductions along with the employer share to the CRA according to CRA’s prescribed due dates.